 After several years of teaching Social Studies at Rayne High School in Louisiana, Gary became the first Director of the Southwest District Professional Development Center (PDC) in 1984.
 In 1988 he was appointed the first Director of the Region IV Education Service Center of the Louisiana Department of Education.
 In 1989, he accepted a position with the American College Testing Program (ACT), and in 1997 he went on to become the Director of Admissions and Guidance Services for the Southwestern Regional Office of The College Board.
 He served in that position until August 31, 2000.

 Today, Gary is the Director of Admissions Research and Policy Analysis at The University of Texas at Austin.
 He is the author of numerous Admissions Research reports for the University of Texas.
 In March of 2001 he gained international attention with his New York Times Op-Ed entitled "Is This the End of the SAT?"
+He also wrote the Chronicle of Higher Education Op-Ed on the Virginia Tech Tragedy of April, 2007 and the CNN commentary on the Las Vegas Mass Shooting of October, 2017.

 In April of 2001, he was selected Outstanding Alumnus of the Class of 1976 by the College of Education at the University of Louisiana at Lafayette and was honored at their annual Awards Night Banquet.